- Dr. Caroline Palmer (caroline.palmer (at) mcgill.ca), Professor, Canada Research Chair in Cognitive Neuroscience of Performance, McGill.

 - Loui, P., Zamm, A., & Schlaug, G. (2012).
 Absolute pitch and synesthesia: Two sides of the same coin?
 Shared and distinct neural substrates of music listening.
 Proceedings of the International Conference on Music Perception and Cognition, NIH Public Access

-Curtis joined the Sequence Production Lab as an honours undergraduate student in fall 2015.
-He is currently completing a Bachelor's of Science in Psychology at McGill University.
-Curtis was previously involved in undergraduate research in the lab of Dr Blaine Ditto, investigating the link between blood-injection-injury phobia and carbon dioxide concentration.
-In the SPL, Curtis is involved in a project examining the roles of adaptation and rate flexibility on synchronization abilities in music performance.
+Maya joined the Sequence Production Lab as an honours undergraduate student in the fall of 2016.
+She is currently completing a Bachelor's of Arts in Psychology with a minor in Linguistics at McGill University.
+In the SPL, Maya is involved in a project investigating the roles of spontaneous production rates and musical experience in synchronization and adaptation.

 Fran joined the lab in January 2007 as lab coordinator.
 She holds a Bachelor of Science from University of Toronto with majors in physics and philosophy, and a Master of Arts degree in music theory from McGill University.
 She is interested in many aspects of music cognition including rhythmic perception and production as well as synchronization.